 The ADS office is located in Laidlaw Center, Room 116, and exists as a center for disability education and resources for students, staff and faculty.
 ADS provides accommodation services to qualified students with documented disabilities in accordance with the Americans With Disabilities Act (ADA), the Rehabilitation Act of 1973 and Washington State Law.

-- At access planning appointment review disability documentation
+- Review disability documentation

 - Discuss strengths and challenges